aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/_index.md

 - **The latest SDK consolidates all the APIs from Aspose.Cells Cloud 3.0 and 4.0, streamlining the development process and making it more practical and convenient.**

 # Latest Release

+The table below provides a concise summary of the most recent Aspose.Cells Cloud release items.

 | **ID** | **Summary**                                                 | **Category** |
 |:-----:|:-----------------------------------------------------------:|:-----------:|